smallsleepingtree/data-engineering/README.md

     $ cd smallsleepingtree/whats_the_deal_with_rails

 There's a .ruby-version file in that directory, in case you're using [rbenv](http://rbenv.org), [rvm](https://rvm.io), or [chruby](https://github.com/postmodern/chruby).
 If not, just make sure you've got Ruby 1.9.x in your path.

+To make sure you've got all the dependencies needed:

+    $ bundle install          # will check your current gems, and install missing ones

 I know you're getting excited now, but before you can spin up the server, you'll need to choose a database config.
 If you're in a hurry, SQLite is your best choice, but if you'd rather use PostgreSQL or MySQL, that's fine, too.
 Don't let me tell you how to live your life.
 You're DevOps.